 Each Westminster applicant is considered for a scholarship based on their academic experience, test scores, GPA, and extracurricular activities.
 There is no separate scholarship application, but students who wish to apply for any type of aid must fill out the FAFSA.
 For more information, please visit our Financial Aid site.

-If you are a high school counselor and would like to receive more information about Westminster either for yourself or your students, please fill out the form below and we will be happy to send you more materials or click here to return to the Admissions website.
+If you are a high school counselor and would like to receive more information about Westminster either for yourself or your students, please fill out the form below and we will be happy to send you more materials.